3moorebbb-sketch/MEP-Unified-Architecture/README.md

-The Mandelbrot-Euler-Planck (MEP) Unified Architecture
+The Mandelbrot-Euler-Planck (MEP) Architecture

-An Open-Source Framework for Lossless, Self-Sustaining, and Thermodynamically Entangled Artificial Intelligence
+A Conceptual Unit Cell for Phase-Based, Adaptive Computation (and Aspirational Framework for Thermodynamically Entangled AI)

 Author: 3MOORE.
 BBB